 The final stop on the One Day in Reykjavik Day Trip is Thingvellir National Park (spelled Þingvellir in Icelandic).
-Despite all the other wonderful stops on the One Day in Reykjavik Day Trip, I do believe they saved the best for last. Þingvellir has incredible historical and geological significance to both Iceland and the world.
-If you don’t believe me, allow me to demonstrate with…
+Despite all the other wonderful stops on this trip, I do believe they saved the best for last. Þingvellir has incredible historical and geological significance to both Iceland and the world.

 three fun facts: Þingvellir National Park

 Iceland has one of the most peaceful and strange histories of any country I’ve ever come across.
 In fact, Iceland has never had an army.
 When you learn about the story of most nations, it’s partially a story of one group of people moving in and oppressing another.

 But that’s not the case here in Iceland because Iceland was actually uninhabited until the 9th century.
 It was first settled by Vikings from Norway.
 Maria said this is why you can read Old Norwegian if you know Icelandic.